 The preparation of the financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 The significant items subject to such management estimates and assumptions are the estimated useful lives of the capital assets.
 Actual results could differ from the estimates.

 3. ACCOUNTS RECEIVABLE

-The Organization's accounts receivable include outstanding pledges in the amount of \$109,375 (2019 - \$43,500), all of which have been reported as current or deferred revenue.
+The Organization's accounts receivable include outstanding pledges in the amount of \$40,000 (2020 - \$109,375), all of which have been reported as revenue.

 4. CAPITAL ASSETS